cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 find that I have tapped into the existential despair of Anonymous Reviewer #2.

 This study investigates how slip rates measured as *offset / time* of an offset marker are influenced by earthquake cycle variation.
-It is not a paper that discusses the finer points of calculating the mean and standard deviation of earthquake recurrence intervals or displacements from paleoseismology.
-Indeed, given that "There is an extensive literature..."
-[B2b] on this topic, why should I rehash it?
+It is *not* a paper discussing methods or uncertainties invovlved in the calculation of the mean and standard deviation of earthquake recurrence intervals or displacements from paleoseismology.
+Indeed, if "There is an extensive statistical literature..." (comment [B2b]) on this topic, why should I rehash it?

 I fully agree that a typical paleoseismological study cannot resolve the mean and standard deviation with a high degree of accuracy and I never stated otherwise.
-Partly for this reason, by using CVs of 0.5, 1, and 2, I cover a pretty wide range of values that can give some idea of the expected behavior of the system under
+Partly for this reason, by using CVs of 0.5, 1, and 2, I cover a pretty wide range of values that can give some idea of the expected behavior of the almost any fault system if the basic recurrence distributions can be estimated or assumed.

+A discussion of 'guesstimating' the $CV$ is actually already present in the manuscript, starting on p.8, l.
+31 in the original submission.
+However, I do not give an in-depth treatment of estimating the $CV$ on a fault--this topic would be suitable in a paper on interpreting field methods or a general overview of statistical paleoseismology, perhaps, but not in a numerical simulation paper that takes values of the $CV$ *a priori*.

+*Changes: None.*

 > [B5a] It is not  obvious that the author has material experience words
 > “aleatoric” and “epistemic”.
 Line 1, “aleatoric uncertainty” is a